polk54/Pantone_ColorOfTheDay/README.md

   1. Scrapes the Color of the Day website to get the Color name, Pantone ID, Hex code, and 3 describing words.
   2. Appends this info to a .csv
-  3. Uses that info to write a new html div section and add it to index.html
+  3. Uses that info to write a new html div section and add it to index.html (This feature was added 2/4/18, so any html text previous to that date might be formatted a bit different)

 The website is now set up: https://polk54.github.io/Pantone_ColorOfTheDay/